 The next couple of days were just quiet enjoying Jean’s lovely garden and then packing ready for our epic Monday travel experience.
 Jean had offered us a lift into the city bright and early so that was a nice easy start.

+Sad to leave San Diego but excited for the next stage of our American adventure.
 Followed by the 992 bus to the airport, four hours wait, United Airlines flight to San Francisco, local train out to Oakland, 15 minute walk to the Imperial Inn Motel, then collapse!
 All in all roughly 11 hours door to door.
 Why on earth do we do this?
 It was another adventure though.
 Oh did I forget popping out to Carls Jr Burger Joint as soon as we arrived?

+The Imperial Inn.
 Why a Motel this time?

 When we were booking and researching all of our USA trip we found San Francisco to be the most expensive place to stay in the whole country.
 Even Airbnb lodgings were extortionate.
 So we had to go for a motel outside of the city, it was the only budget-friendly way.
 The Imperial Inn Motel in Oakland is across the bay from SF but easy to get to by the rapid transport train (BART).